 If your hiring managers don’t understand what the point of the personality questionnaire is, there is a chance that they won’t use it to good effect.
 Make sure everyone understands that it is not designed to discriminate against anyone, but rather to start a conversation with the candidate about how they would approach work at your company.

-6. Use the insights provided by the personality questionnaire to improve your interview process.
+6. Use the insights to improve your interview process

 If you want candidates to fully engage with the questionnaire, give them a copy of the results.
 Not only will this encourage them to be more open and honest in their answers, but if they aren’t successful in your hiring process, the results can let them learn something about themselves, plus any feedback you can give them will improve their candidate experience.